The Times They Are A-Changing

 Tomato-Paprika Cream Soup

-1 kg. fresh tomatoes, blanched, peeled and chopped into small pieces
+tomatoes, blanched, peeled and chopped into small pieces

 3 tbsp. olive oil